 My all-time favorite party wings are Vietnamese Fish Sauce Wings.
 Our family’s version is unbelievably crunchy (I’m talking HOURS long) and coated in the most amazing sticky, sweet and savory sauce that simply hugs onto the skin like they were made for each other.
 No word of a lie, they’ll steal the show every time!

-For a bit of extra effort, you can have all the goodness of Vietnamese Fish Sauce but stuffed with seasoned pork.
-You’ll get no complaints when your guests bite into these phenomenal appetizers and realize THERE’S NO BONE!
-Complete with a tutorial on how to debone the wings, there’s no reason not to give this one a go.
+For a bit of extra effort, you can have all the goodness of Vietnamese Fish Sauce Wings but stuffed with seasoned pork.
+There’ll be no complaints when your guests bite into these phenomenal appetizers and realize THERE’S NO BONE!
+Complete with a tutorial on how to debone the wings, there’s every reason to give this one a go.

 Ask any Vietnamese child about their memories of what they ate at parties and you’ll be guaranteed to find many who had these Grilled Pork Skewers.
-I still fondly remember all the aunties gathered around a table skewering these as the uncles grilled them outside!
+I still fondly remember all the Aunties gathered around a table wrapping meat around the skewers as the Uncles grilled them outside!